 In this Video Step, Martin Aslett demonstrates how you can open an annotation file in Artemis and examine the information that it contains.
 You are welcome to follow along on your own computer.

-The Sanger FTP site mentioned in the video is this has this address (we recommend use of Chrome or Firefox browsers for downloading data files):
+The Sanger FTP site mentioned in the video has this address (we recommend use of Chrome or Firefox browsers for downloading data files):

 You can copy-paste it in your browser and you should be able to download the files from there.